What Does a Career Counselor Do: Roles, Methods, and Outcomes

 4. Decision framing and risk mapping

-5. Skill-gap plan and prioritized learning
+5. Skill-gap plan and prioritised learning

 6. Application strategy and networking plan